Episodes

 Thanks for listening to the BattleFest podcast - you can support us by subscribing, sharing and leaving us a review.
 Check back next week for more recordings from the Battle of Ideas festival 2021.

-This debate was held in partnership with the Ayn Rand Centre UK
+This debate was run in partnership with the Ayn Rand Centre UK.

 Monday Jan 03, 2022